 AIDS Defining Conditions

+AIDS stands for Acquired Immune Deficiency Syndrome.
+AIDS is the most advanced stage of HIV infection.
 The US Centers for Disease Control and Prevention (CDC) defines a person as having AIDS if she or he is living with HIV (HIV+) and has a CD4 cell count of 200 or less.
-The CDC has also developed a list of more than 20 opportunistic infections (OIs), cancers and conditions that are considered AIDS-defining conditions (see below).
+The CDC has also developed a list of opportunistic infections (OIs), cancers, and conditions that are considered AIDS-defining conditions (see below).
 If you have HIV and one or more of these infections or conditions, you have a diagnosis of AIDS, no matter what your CD4 count is or how it changes in the future.

-This list comes from a government report and contains medical terms.
-If you have any questions, contact a treatment educator at a local AIDS service organization or call an AIDS information line such as the Project Inform National HIV/AIDS Treatment Hotline at 800-822-7422.
+This list of AIDS-defining conditions comes from a government report and contains medical terms.
+If you have any questions, contact an educator at a local AIDS service organization or call an AIDS information line such as the Project Inform National HIV/AIDS Treatment Hotline at 800-822-7422.
 To find services across the world, visit AIDSmap's e-atlas.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before

 adding your comment, please read TheBody.com's Comment Policy.)